AniAvetisian/stepik-course/README.md

 # stepik-course
-This is homework of stepik cours.
+This is homework of stepik course.